Leila Parandeh

 A logistic regression test was used to check any probable relationship between the factors affecting the lack of desire to have children, and the following results emerged:

-A statistically significant relationship was observed between the family's economic problems and unwillingness to childbearing (p-value < 0.0001).
-The reluctance to childbearing in people who "completely agree" was significant and was 2.5 times more than the people who "completely disagree" (0.061) = p-value, OR=2.528).
+A statistically significant relationship was observed between the family's economic problems and unwillingness to childbearing (P-value < 0.0001).
+The reluctance to childbearing in people who "completely agree" was significant and was 2.5 times more than the people who "completely disagree" (0.061) = P-value, OR=2.528).

-Similarly, A statistically significant relationship was observed between job and unwillingness to childbearing (p-value = 0.013).
-That is, the chance of unwillingness to have children in people who declared "completely agree" and "agree" were respectively 3 times higher (completely agree: p-value = 0.02, OR = 3.178, agree: p-value = 0.016, OR = 3.293) than those who declared "completely disagree" in response to the statement that childbearing interferes with job and social responsibilities.
+Similarly, A statistically significant relationship was observed between job and unwillingness to childbearing (P-value = 0.013).
+That is, the chance of unwillingness to have children in people who declared "completely agree" and "agree" were respectively 3 times higher (completely agree: P-value = 0.02, OR = 3.178, agree: P-value = 0.016, OR = 3.293) than those who declared "completely disagree" in response to the statement that childbearing interferes with job and social responsibilities.

-Based on the findings, a significant relationship was observed between a lack of mental and psychological readiness to have children and participants' lack of desire for childbearing (p-value>0.0001).
-In response to the statement that lack of psychological and mental preparation is a reason for unwillingness to childbearing, the chance of unwillingness in people who selected "completely agree" was about 4.5 times higher than the people who selected "completely disagree" (p-value = 0.003, OR = 4.517).
+Based on the findings, a significant relationship was observed between a lack of mental and psychological readiness to have children and participants' lack of desire for childbearing (P-value>0.0001).
+In response to the statement that lack of psychological and mental preparation is a reason for unwillingness to childbearing, the chance of unwillingness in people who selected "completely agree" was about 4.5 times higher than the people who selected "completely disagree" (P-value = 0.003, OR = 4.517).

-Concerns about providing a promising future for children have been effective in the unwillingness of the participants to have children (p-value = 0.031).
+Concerns about providing a promising future for children have been effective in the unwillingness of the participants to have children (P-value = 0.031).
 However, no statistically significant difference was observed between the selected options and the unwillingness to childbearing.

-Similarly, there was a statistically significant relationship between other people's opposition to having children and the unwillingness of participants to childbearing (p-value = 0.032).
+Similarly, there was a statistically significant relationship between other people's opposition to having children and the unwillingness of participants to childbearing (P-value = 0.032).
 However, no statistically significant relationship was observed between options and unwillingness to childbearing.

-Finally, the findings revealed that the inappropriate age for pregnancy was effective on the unwillingness to have children (p-value = 0.004).
-That is, the chance of unwillingness to childbearing in people who selected "completely agree" and "agree" was respectively 4 and 3 times higher than the people who chose "completely disagree" (completely agree: p-value=0.014, OR= 4.24, agree: p-value = 0.034, OR= 2.97).
+Finally, the findings revealed that the inappropriate age for pregnancy was effective on the unwillingness to have children (P-value = 0.004).
+That is, the chance of unwillingness to childbearing in people who selected "completely agree" and "agree" was respectively 4 and 3 times higher than the people who chose "completely disagree" (completely agree: P-value=0.014, OR= 4.24, agree: P-value = 0.034, OR= 2.97).

 Conclusion

+In the present study, the researchers investigated the causes of reluctance to engage in childbearing by examining participants' viewpoints.
+Reporting such reasons to the authorities will help take effective measures towards removing the obstacles to childbearing in society.
 The current research results can be helpful for policymakers and authorities in the population field, so by considering the childbearing concerns of families and removing the barriers, we can witness an increase in the population in the future.
 In this study and previous studies, the economic problem is the biggest concern of individuals or households wanting to have children or increase the number of their children.
 There is a need to formulate macro policies, such as social incentives and economic policies, and micro-supportive policies, such as creating welfare facilities, to achieve ideal conditions.

 Practical Implications of Research